Behind Matcha Made Learning

 From Business Owner to Learning Designer

-I’m especially passionate about building learning that helps workforce programs, vocational schools, and small businesses thrive — and I hope to one day expand my work to help autistic teens and adults learn life and business skills that lead to independence.
+I’m especially passionate about workforce programs, vocational schools, and small businesses — places where practical learning can unlock opportunities and independence.
+I hope to one day expand my work to help autistic teens and adults learn life and business skills that lead to independence.
 My business background gives me an inside perspective that helps me design for real-world impact, not just theory.

 Beyond the Screen